 Painful, heavy periods can be a sign of endometriosis, a condition that could lead to infertility as well as significantly affecting your quality of life.
 If your periods are heavy or painful, the highly skilled OB/GYN specialists at AllSafe Medical Group can help.
-At their three locations in Los Angeles, Lynwood, and Downey, California, the AllSafe Medical Group team provides exceptional gynecological services for women of all ages.
+At their four locations in Los Angeles, Lynwood, Huntington Park, and Downey, California, the AllSafe Medical Group team provides exceptional gynecological services for women of all ages.
 Call today to schedule a consultation, or book an appointment online.

 Endometriosis is a condition that develops in a woman’s reproductive organs but can spread to other tissues.
 It causes painful menstruation and heavy bleeding and is a leading cause of infertility.

 The lining of your uterus is called the endometrium, and it’s the tissue that sheds when you menstruate.
 If you have endometriosis, sections of endometrial tissue called implants start to grow outside of your uterus.
 The most common places for endometrial implants to grow are the:

 The problem with these endometrial implants is that they follow the same cycle as the endometrium in your uterus.
 Therefore, as you move through your monthly cycle, the implants start to thicken and swell.

 The implants shed and bleed during your period, but because they’re growing where they can’t escape, the blood and tissue remain trapped in your body.
 This can cause severe pain and can lead to the development of scar tissue and organ adhesions.